jannichorst/ressources/data.md

 ### NLP
 - [List of German NLP Datasets](https://metatext.io/datasets-list/german-language) - Also lists for other languages
+- [ConceptNet](https://live.european-language-grid.eu/catalogue/lcr/4932/download/) - A knowledge graph that connects words and phrases of natural language

 ## Other
 - [Semantic Type Registry](https://registry.apicrafter.io/)